ADACS-Australia/KLuken_HPC_training_2022B/_episodes/04_ParallelComputing.md

 {: .challenge}

 `numpy` contains more than just basic math functions.
-In fact many of the linear algebra operations that you would want to perform on arrays, vectors, or matricies (in the `numpy.linalg` module), call on powerful system level libraries such as OpenBLAS, MKL, and ATLAS.
+In fact many of the linear algebra operations that you would want to perform on arrays, vectors, or matrices (in the `numpy.linalg` module), call on powerful system level libraries such as OpenBLAS, MKL, and ATLAS.
-These libraries, in turn, are multi-threaded or multi-core enabeled, so in many cases you'll also be able to make use of multiple cores, without having to explicitly deal with the multiprocessing library, just by using `numpy` or `scipy` functions.
+These libraries, in turn, are multi-threaded or multi-core enabled, so in many cases you'll also be able to make use of multiple cores, without having to explicitly deal with the multiprocessing library, just by using `numpy` or `scipy` functions.
 Some particularly useful examples are the `scipy.optimize` and `scipy.fft` modules.

 The main lesson here is that Python is slow but easy to code, and C is fast but hard(er) to code, but by using libraries such as `numpy` you can start to get the benefit of both worlds - easy to code, fast to use.